 >>> by Gary Lanham

-Our regular meetings are the first and third Thursdays at 7:00 PM (March 6th) if weather does not present a challenge.
-Our Monday morning Koffee Klatch meetings for March is up and running again as normal starting around 0700 till about 0900 if weather is above freezing and hospitable.
+Our regular meetings are the first and third Thursday Chow at 1800 hrs and meeting at 1900 hrs (April 17th) if weather does not present a challenge.
+Our Monday morning Koffee Klatch meetings for April are still up and running starting around 0700 till about 0900 if weather is above freezing and hospitable.
 Eli and Jerry usually have things set up where we can catch up on each others mischief and story telling.
 If you are a veteran come on by.
-If you have a good story, it may end up in print!
+If you have a good story it may end up in print!